metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 - File > Swift Packages > Add Package Dependency
 - Add `https://github.com/metaplex-foundation/metaplex-ios`
-- Select "brach" with "master"
+- Select "branch" with "master"
 - Select Metaplex

-If you encounter any problem or have a question on adding the package to an Xcode project, I suggest reading the [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)  guide article from Apple.
+If you encounter any problems or have a question on adding the package to an Xcode project, I suggest reading the [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) guide article from Apple.

 ### Setup
 The entry point to the Swift SDK is a `Metaplex` instance that will give you access to its API.

-Set the `SolanaConnectionDriver` and setup your enviroment.
+Set the `SolanaConnectionDriver` and set up your environment.
 Provide a `StorageDriver` and `IdentityDriver`.
-You can also use the concrete implementations URLSharedStorageDriver for URLShared and GuestIdentityDriver for a guest Indentity Driver.
+You can also use the concrete implementations URLSharedStorageDriver for URLShared and GuestIdentityDriver for a guest Identity Driver.

 You can customise who the SDK should interact on behalf of and which storage provider to use when uploading assets.
 We might provide a default and simple implementation in the future.